Hazardous Waste Cleanup:Tecumseh Products Company Facility - Tecumseh, Michigan

 - controls the off-site migration of soil vapor.

 - Groundwater Interim Remedies – A permeable reactive barrier was installed by TPC in May 2011 along the southern half of the eastern property boundary.
 The purpose was to reduce the concentrations of contaminants in shallow groundwater and eliminate the potential for soil gas vapor intrusion into buildings above the plume.
-Shallow wells close to the PRB suggest a beneficial effect, but additional groundwater treatment is needed, as proposed in the January 2016 Corrective Measures Proposal.
-A final remedy will be proposed in March 2017.
+Shallow wells close to the PRB suggest a beneficial effect, but additional groundwater treatment is needed, as proposed in the March 2017 CMP.

 - Investigation status – An investigation report was submitted by TPC in September 2012.
 The report was not approved at that time, and TPC has collected additional information as agreed under the AOC to address concerns identified by EPA.
-Upon completion of the ongoing work, EPA believes there will be sufficient information to select a final remedy, at which time, the investigation report will be approved by default.
-Supplemental information may continue to be collected throughout the remediation process.
+Upon completion of the ongoing work, EPA believes there is sufficient information to select a final remedy.
+Supplemental information will continue to be collected throughout the remediation process.

-- Next steps – In March 2017, TPC will submit a comprehensive Revised CMP.
-EPA will review the proposal and prepare a Statement of Basis that summarizes the selected remedy.
-The Statement of Basis will be presented for public comment in late-2017, and a public meeting may be held to present the proposal and answer questions.
-After the comment period, EPA will issue a Final Decision and TPC will install the remedy in late 2017/early 2018.
-Depending upon the schedule outlined in the CMP, the systems will be operated for a number of years, and monitoring will be performed to ensure the effectiveness of the remedy long into the future.
-Redevelopment activities are expected to occur concurrently with cleanup activities, using the Restrictive Covenant as a basis for ensure the protection of future visitors and occupants.
+- Next steps – In March 2017, TPC submitted a comprehensive Revised CMP.
+EPA reviewed the proposal and prepared a Statement of Basis that summarizes the selected remedy.
+The Statement of Basis will be presented for public comment in late-2018, and a public meeting may be held to present the proposal and answer questions, if requested.
+After the comment period, EPA will issue a Final Decision and TPC will install the remedy in late early 2019.
+The systems will be operated for a number of years, based loosely on the schedule outlined in the CMP, and monitoring will be performed to ensure the effectiveness of the remedy long into the future.
+Redevelopment activities will occur concurrently with cleanup activities, using the Restrictive Covenant as a basis for ensure the protection of future visitors and occupants.

 A quarterly monitoring program was enacted April, 2010, and soil gas sampling has been conducted above the groundwater plume.
 Groundwater pollutants extend beyond the facility boundary in plumes extending to the northeast and east.
 The southern-most plume discharges to wetland adjacent to the River Raisin, approximately ½-3/4 miles east of the facility.
 Sub-slab soil gas samples collected underneath the facility showed elevated levels of TCE throughout the footprint of the building prior to demolition.
 Off-site soil gas and indoor air sampling has generally been favorable, but several residential mitigation systems were installed as a preventative measure in areas close to the plumes.